To engage in credit activities, a business must have a credit licence or an authorisation from a credit licensee.

 We have issued detailed guidance and general information to help you understand the credit licensing process and your obligations under the credit legislation.

-If you still have questions contact your industry association for help or call ASIC on 1300 300 630.
-You may also need to get professional advice on how the legislation and regulations apply to your situation.
+However, you may also need to get professional advice on how the law applies to your situation.

 Information for consumers and borrowers on using credit wisely and managing debt is available on our MoneySmart website at www.moneysmart.gov.au.